Personality and Workplace Assessments Q&A

 Ready to Get Started?

 At SIGMA, we’ve spent over 50 years developing science-based assessment products and leadership coaching services.
 We’ve conducted over 4 million assessments and received nearly 4,500 academic citations.
-We offer a personality-based selection assessment, the Leadership Skills Profile – Revised Selection (LSP-R Selection), which meets all of the above criteria and was specifically designed with selection in mind.
+We offer a personality-based leadership assessment, the Leadership Skills Profile – Revised Selection (LSP-R Selection), which meets all of the above criteria and was specifically designed with selection in mind.
 The LSP-R Selection uses advanced algorithms to provide a profile of leadership potential on up to 50 leadership competencies.
 It also provides a detailed analysis for each candidate, describing how their specific personality traits are likely to impact their performance.
 SIGMA’s benchmarking feature offers a flexible assessment experience by allowing you to choose which competencies to include in your report.
 Take a look at a sample report here, and feel free to reach out to us if you would like more information on the reliability and validity of the LSP-R Selection and how you can use it in your selection process.
 If you’re interested in learning more about the LSP-R Selection, or SIGMA’s other products, take a look at our assessments here, or contact us below.

 [i] Meinert, D. (June 1, 2015).
 What Do Personality Tests Really Reveal?
 SHRM.
 Retrieved from https://www.shrm.org/hr-today/news/hr-magazine/pages/0615-personality-tests.aspx#:~:text=The%20%24500%2Dmillion%2Da%2D,for%20Human%20Resource%20Management%20members.

 [iv] Source: SHRM survey commissioned by ACT, December 2014.